spiritlake/ares-extras/plugins/cookies/README.md

 Designed for AresMUSH 1.0

-## Installation

-In the game, run `plugin/install cookies`.

-See additional setup instructions below.

 ## Overview

 The cookies system allows you to give virtual cookies to players as a 'thank you' for RPing with them.
 Cookies have no intrinsic value.
 They have no coded purpose.
 They don't do anything for you.
 They're just a fun thing to collect and get achievements for.